-Insert Additional Activities Here If Desired
+\Insert Additional Activities Here If Desired

-Closing Prayer Activity 10 minutes
+Closing Prayer Activity

-• Supplies: Bibles, sticky notes in two different colors and one in each color for each participant, and pens or pencils
+Supplies: Bibles, sticky notes in two different colors and one in each color for each participant, and pens or pencils

-• Courage and trust are not easily attainable.
+Courage and trust are not easily attainable.
 We often search for each.
 It is difficult to have courage without having trust in yourself, others to lean on, and trust that God is with you through everything.
 Even in the toughest of challenges, we are reminded that Jesus will be with us always.
-In Matthew 28:18-20, Jesus asks the disciples to risk everything and to go out to make more disciples.
+In Matthew 28:18-20, he asks the disciples to risk everything and to go out to make more disciples.
 He reminds them that even though this is a tough task, he will be beside them.
 Listen to Jesus' Word and Message for us:

-Matthew 28:18-20 (The Message)
+Matthew 28:20 (The Message)

 18-20 Jesus, undeterred, went right ahead and gave his charge: "God authorized and commanded me to commission you: Go out and train everyone you meet, far and near, in this way of life, marking them by baptism in the threefold name: Father, Son, and Holy Spirit.
 Then instruct them in the practice of all I have commanded you.
-I'll be with you as you do this, day after day after day, right up to the end of the age."6
+I'll be with you as you do this, day after day after day, right up to the end of the age."

-• And again, Paul reminds us in Romans 8:38-39, that nothing can separate us from the love of God.
+And again, Paul reminds us in Romans 8:38-39, that nothing can separate us from the love of God.
 Listen for God's Words of comfort:

-Romans 8:38-39 (New Revised Standard Version)
+Romans 8:38-39 (New International Version)

-38 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor the future, nor powers, 39 nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.7
+38 For I am convinced that neither death nor life, neither angels nor demons neither the present nor the future, nor any powers, 39 neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.